Chrisfaherty/CI_PP2_SCC/README.md

 <img src="">
 </details>

-5. As a first time user, I want to be able to show my intrest in one of the packages and subscribe to hear more.
+5. As a first time user, I want to be able to reset the game to play again.

 | **Feature** | **Action** | **Expected Results** | **Actual Result** |
 |-------------|------------|----------------------|-------------------|